 The Bodhisatta was once an untouchable.
-He knew a magic spell that gave him sweet, luscious mangoes out of season and so made a good living selling them.
+He knew a magic spell that gave him sweet, luscious mangoes out of season and made a good living selling them.
 A young man whose late father had been a royal chaplain was traveling around India and came to the Bodhisatta’s village.
 When he saw him selling ripe mangoes he resolved to learn the spell.

 The man went to the Bodhisatta’s house, and on first sight the Bodhisatta could tell he was not a good person; however, he agreed to let him work as his servant.
-The man diligently cooked and cleaned, gathered wood, pounded rice, and washed his feet.
+The man diligently cooked and cleaned, gathered wood, pounded rice, and washed the family’s feet.
 One night, unable to find a stool to support the Bodhisatta’s feet, he sat up all night so the Bodhisatta could rest them on his thighs.
 Later, when the Bodhisatta’s wife gave birth to a son, the man was very helpful.

 The Bodhisatta’s wife wanted to reward the man for his excellent service and suggested giving him the magic spell.
 The Bodhisatta agreed and taught it to him, afterwards adding that if anyone ever asked where he learned it, he must not, out of shame, deny that it came from an untouchable.
 If he lied, the spell would no longer work for him.
 The man promised that he would never do such a thing and thanked the Bodhisatta.